Gbukaa/security_week/acebook-on-aws/README.md

 - You'll work in teams to build your own CI-CD solution and to deploy an existing application using different AWS services (Your coach will announce the teams on Slack.)
 - You'll organise your own work based on the goals for the week
-- There will be a session about IAM on AWS and perhaps a session about Amazon ECS, depending on the progress on the week project
+- There will be a session about IAM on AWS
 - There will be a retro on Friday

 ## Goals for the week